zhangyihome/code-push-cli/cli/README.md

 #### Entry file parameter

-This specifies the relative path to app's root/entry JavaScript file.
+This specifies the relative path to the app's root/entry JavaScript file.
 If left unspecified, this defaults to `index.ios.js` (for iOS),  `index.android.js` (for Android) or `index.windows.bundle` (for Windows) if that file exists, or `index.js` otherwise.

 *NOTE: This parameter can be set using either --entryFile or -e*